jensbambauer/seriale/site/content/post/expert-talks-un3tv-argentina.md

 **Interview with Ariana Saiegh, Rocío Carbajo and Laura Seijo at SERIALE PRO 2019**

-UN3 is the channel of the National University of Tres de Febrero in Buenos Aires, Argentina.
+UN3 is the channel of the National University of Tres de Febrero and began its activities in 2014.
+Since then it has been a pioneer in digital series in Argentina.
 It's an innovative channel which is including educational videos for young people and therefore cooperates with the Ministry of Education from Argentina.
-Most of their projects are web series in cooperation with the Institute of Cinema, for example their current biggest project _Breaking Point_, which is their first series in Virtual Reality.
-This series consists of eight episodes: Four of them are showing the first dates of different couples and the other half their breakups.
+Today UN3 has produced more than 100 series and received over 100 awards worldwide.
+In the interview they introduce their first Virtual Reality series _Breaking Point._

 **Text**: Enrico Schierer